Don Catlin: Career

 The Chicago Tribune named Catlin Sportsman of the Year for 2002.

 Personal life

 Catlin's wife, Bernadette, a French-Belgian nurse he met at UCLA, died of melanoma in 1989.
-He has two sons: Bryce Catlin, a software engineer who is married and living in the Bay Area in California, and Oliver Catlin, vice president and CFO of Anti-Doping Research in Los Angeles.
+He has two sons: Bryce Catlin, a software engineer who is married and living in the Bay Area in California, and Oliver Catlin, president of Banned Substances Control Group (BSCG) in Los Angeles.
 He was featured in the documentary film Icarus, where he introduced the American producer Bryan Fogel to the Russian scientist Grigory Rodchenkov; the subsequent events helped expose the Russian doping scandal.

 Catlin died after a stroke in Los Angeles on January 16, 2024, at the age of 85.